 To determine what one ought to do, go to the root of the matter and think in terms of values.
 Research by the Institute for Global Ethics identifies ethical values that transcend virtually all cultures and religions.

 “It takes 20 years to build a reputation and five minutes to ruin it.”–Warren Buffett

 What is the difference between acting lawfully and acting ethically?

 This distinction and the interaction of laws and ethics in public service was the topic of discussion during a public sector roundtable at the Santa Clara University Markkula Center for Applied Ethics on August 9, 2013.
-Former ILG Executive Director, JoAnne Speers, was one of the panelist at the roundtable, along with ILG supporter Joan Cassman with the Hanson Bridgett firm.
+ILG supporters JoAnne Speers and Hanson Bridgett’s Joan Cassman, were the panelists at the roundtable.